Terezín

 Terezín (/cs/; Theresienstadt) is a town in Litoměřice District in the Ústí nad Labem Region of the Czech Republic.
 It has about 2,900 inhabitants.
+The town is located on the Ohře River, in the Lower Ohře Table.

-It is a former military fortress composed of the citadel and adjacent walled garrison town.
+Founded in 1780, Terezín is a former military fortress composed of the citadel and adjacent walled garrison town.
 The town centre is well preserved and is protected as an urban monument reservation.
-Terezín is most infamously the location of the Nazis' Theresienstadt Ghetto.
+Terezín is infamously known as the location of the Nazis' Theresienstadt Ghetto.

 Administrative division

 Terezín consists of four municipal parts (in brackets population according to the 2021 census):